Exact renormalization groups and transportation of measures: Introduction

 \subsection{Acknowledgments}

 Many thanks to Roland Bauerschmidt for interesting conversations on the topic of this paper as well as for providing feedback on this work.
-I also thank Dan Mikulincer (for telling me about \cite{barashkov2021variational}) and Max Raginsky for careful comments that improved this manuscript.
+I also thank Dan Mikulincer (for telling me about \cite{barashkov2021variational}), Max Raginsky for careful comments that improved this manuscript, and the anonymous referee for helpful suggestions.
 This material is based upon work supported by the National Science Foundation under Award Number 2002022.
+No data is associated with this manuscript.